DasParijat/Ringtail-DE/README.md

 			Created extended script of nav_button to handle fights</li>
 			<li>(Main Menu)
 			Selecting RingtailHARD takes you to it's fight</li>
+			<li>(Main Menu)
+			When scene loaded, engine time scale hard-coded to be set back to 1 (so nothing in menu is messed up from game pausing or such)</li>
 		</ul>
 	<li>
 	<li>